 It has always been my contention that decorations make the tree.
 It doesn't matter what flaw the tree may have, too short or too skinny or even a bald spot here and there, it can be fixed with the proper decorations and or the perfect placement of the tree.
 Once the tree is decorated it is always beautiful.
 Some people do the perfectly structured trees with matching colors or a theme tree that can come in as many variations as there are ideas.
 I like them all.

 So I marched out of my house with a hand saw to cut down that tree.
-No power saw for me, by golly, I was going to do this the old-fashioned way!
-There was a light snow on the ground so I slipped and slid up the hill to the tree.
+No power saw for me, by golly, I was going to do this the old-fashioned way! (not to mention the fact that I am a natural born klutz and I KNOW my limitations) There was a light snow on the ground so I slipped and slid all the way up the hill to the tree.
 I sawed at that tree for probably a half an hour before it fell with a gratifying thud.
 I felt like such a lumberjack.

 I dragged it to the house and I put it up in the corner of my living room.
 I started to turn it to find the "good side".
 To my dismay I found there was no "good side".
 So I decorated it with my lovely decorations that I had saved from year to year and had always had a gorgeous tree.
 Not this time.
-It looked pitiful.
+My tree was not beautiful, it was not even pretty, It looked pitiful.

 It looked so pitiful that I went back outside to that little grove of trees and cut down another tree.
 I took it into the house and I took off all the decorations and I put the two trees together and I wired myself one big, giant tree!
 It still didn't help.
 Even after I decorated my makeshift tree it was still the ugliest monstrosity that I have ever had the pleasure(?) of putting into my house at Christmastime.